00Julian00/Nova/README.md

 **Version 1.6**

 # ⚠️The project is no longer beeing maintained due to overwhelming tech-debt.
-The successor project is currently in development.
+You can find the successor project [here](https://github.com/00Julian00/Nova2).

 ## Table of Contents
 - [Introduction](#introduction)